Joyce-Luna/footerlinks/README.md

 ##### installation
 1. Download the archive, unpack.
-2. Copy the contents from the unzipped folder in the file path "phpBB / ext / joyce luna / footer_links"
+2. Copy the contents from the unzipped folder in the file path "phpBB / ext / joyce luna / footerlinks"
-3. Open the folder: joyce luna / footer_links / styles / prosilver / template / event / overall_footer_after.html and adjust the link list.
+3. Open the folder: joyce luna / footerlinks / styles / prosilver / template / event / overall_footer_after.html and adjust the link list.
 4. Go to the "ACP"> "Customize"> "Extensions" and activate the extension "footer_links".
 5. Clearing the Cache